Pediatric Orthopedic Surgeons treating a Broken Wrist

 Becker MD

 This disorder, a lesser variation of Duchenne MD, is similarly more prevalent in boys.
 It has an impact on the shoulders, pelvis, hips, and thigh muscles.
-Early adolescence or late childhood are common diagnosis times for Becker MD.
-Although there is no treatment for MD, there are a number of ways to slow down the disease’s course and increase mobility.
-These consist of:
+Often diagnosed in late childhood or early adolescence, Becker MD presents symptoms that are milder than those of Duchenne MD, allowing for a more gradual progression.

 Spinal Muscular Atrophy

-Spinal muscular atrophy (SMA) is a neurological condition that runs in families.
-Muscle weakness and other symptoms are brought on by the motor neurons in your spinal cord deteriorating.
-The thighs are particularly affected by one kind of SMA called autosomal dominant spinal muscular atrophy with lower extremity predominance, which results in thigh muscle weakening and tissue loss.
-This unusual variant of SMA often manifests in infancy.
-Waddling may potentially indicate a symptom of autosomal dominant spinal muscular atrophy with lower extremity predominance.
+Spinal muscular atrophy (SMA) is a hereditary neurological condition that runs in families.
+This disorder causes the motor neurons in your spinal cord to deteriorate, leading to muscle weakness and other symptoms.
+One specific form of SMA, known as autosomal dominant spinal muscular atrophy with lower extremity predominance, primarily affects the thighs, resulting in muscle weakening and tissue loss.
+This unusual variant of SMA often manifests in early childhood, highlighting the importance of early diagnosis and intervention.

 Treatment of Waddling Gait in Children